 Secret galleries, drives, and porticos showed us the way into hidden alleys of gone splendor, boasting a wonderful array of light and imagination.

-Cafés, bars, and pubs crowded with eclectic people and more liberal decorations.
+Cafés, bars, and pubs are crowded with eclectic people and more liberal decorations.
 Even a quick stop at a very ordinary door revealed itself as the gate to the only Private Bar in Athens.

 Dark, narrow paths with amazing places where to eat/dance/drink or laugh the night away… your choice!
-These are just some of the places we visited, and the whole tour had me wanting to return.
+These are just some of the places we visited.
+All in all, the whole tour had me wanting to return.

-Right after Artizan, it was the moment of Bar Tesera, where the classy atmosphere, warm colors and inviting scenario welcome visitors to stay for long hours just relaxing and having fun.
+Right after Artizan, it was the moment of Bar Tessera, where the classy atmosphere, warm colors, and inviting scenario welcome visitors to stay for long hours just relaxing and having fun.

-A BRAIN HUB.
+“A BRAIN HUB.
 TRIBES AND NATIONS IN CREATIVE DISRUPTION.
-TREND SETTERS AND MIND CLUSTERS COOPERATE IN FULL TIME
+TRENDSETTERS AND MIND CLUSTERS COOPERATE IN FULL TIME“

 Go in, look up, and look around.
 You will love it.

 A mysterious entrance transports you into a city oasis, sandy floors, open terraces and trees, candles, animals and dimmed lights make out of this place a rightful contradiction.

 I had to keep my mouth shut as my unconditional love for Thanasis, a landmark for gyros in the area was completely defeated by this place I have never tried before.
 Their food was really good!

-Our journey kept going, as we walked through of Monastiraki Square.
+Our journey kept going, as we walked through Monastiraki Square.
 There, Thodoris introduced us to a secret feature that the city won’t even care to show you if you are not attentive enough:

 An impressive tour of what used to be detention cells, allowed us to see how they were turned into zones devoted to interactive forms of art, making use of sounds, video, and live animals!